-His genuine passion for customer service, socializing and for helping people makes him a natural fit for his role as purveyor of all things convenient.
+His genuine passion for customer service, socializing and helping people makes him a natural fit for his role as purveyor of all things convenient.
 He feels so lucky and proud to work alongside his team members, who demonstrate daily what it means to provide excellent customer service.
 While he is happy to take the credit for overseeing a successful, community-focused establishment, he will certainly tell you that it is his employees who make the wheels on the bus go round and round.

 He loves spending time at the store working to improve the business and interacting with his customers, though his tremendous fiancé, Natasha and stepdaughter, Gianna (aka Sqiggles) are a constant reminder that there is more to life than work (after all, he left the corporate world for a reason) and he enjoys spending every free minute in their company.

 Fun Fact: All of the Berkshire Country Store’s soups & Big Al’s Chili are made in house by none other than Al the magnificent.
 If you ask Al what his favorite soup is, he is quick to point out that he doesn’t like soup, but that’s okay…more for us!
 He does however enjoy our Beauty & the Beef lunch wrap.
 (It’s a love story about a man and his lunch).
 Who doesn’t love a happy ending?

 Allen is the Berkshire Country Store’s longest standing employee (literally, he never sits.)
 He is also the only current employee to have worked at our previous location in West Cornwall, CT.
 He is a proud father of 4 children and grandfather to 4.